Yed-13/Final-answer-instructions-change-multilingual-mathematical-evaluation/README.md

 # Final-answer instructions in multilingual mathematical evaluation

-Experiment materials for Zehao Li's study of final-answer instructions with Qwen2.5-7B-Instruct and Mistral-7B-Instruct-v0.3 in English, Chinese and Spanish.
+Experiment materials for study of final-answer instructions with Qwen2.5-7B-Instruct and Mistral-7B-Instruct-v0.3 in English, Chinese and Spanish.

 ## Reproduce the reported analyses